Ibexian/scifi-nn/notes.md

 In the end the only modification that helped at all was a further tweaking of the optimizer, momentum, and learning rate.
 As [this paper](https://yerevann.github.io/2016/06/26/combining-cnn-and-rnn-for-spoken-language-identification/) showed - starting with one optimizer (`Adadelta`) for the first few epochs to speed up convergence and then switching to another (`SGD`) to avoid too many "hill climbs" or `NaN` issues can squeeze out a bit more accuracy.

 ## Loading into tensorflow.js:
 Once I had a model I was fairly satisfied with -  It was time to move on to phase two - turning this awful machine learning model into an awful web app.
-Thanks to Keras - the model I had trained was readily convertable to JSON for use with tensorflow.js - or so I thought.
+Thanks to Keras - the model I had trained was readily convertible to JSON for use with tensorflow.js - or so I thought.

 Tensorflow.js ships with a converter to enable conversion from keras:
 ```bash